aura80/selenium_tema_5_adjusted/README.md

 Open the new repository(project) with the python editor (Pycharm)

+# Install dependencies
+pip install pipenv   -  to facilitate the installation of other libraries pipenv install pytest pipenv install selenium pipenv install webdriver_manager pipenv install pytest-html   -   for the .html report run pipenv install pytest-xdist  -  for run in parallel

 # Description

         Hello!
 My name is Aura and I created this project in order to exercise my automation testing skills using pytest and Selenium frameworks.